 Don’t rush into operations on Pomeranians under 18 months of age.
 Instead, make sure you stick to the correct dietary requirements for dogs and do nothing about surgery or a specialist until your puppy is at least 18-months old.

 Pomeranians are a breed of dog that has been known to suffer from patellar luxation.
 In this blog post, we’ve talked about the symptoms and causes as well as how this issue may be treated.

 Copyright.
 All Rights Reserved.
 Pomeranian org.

-Please note: while I do discuss health, care and behavioural issues, you should never use this information as a replacement for advice from qualified veterinarians, diagnoses or recommended treatment regimes.
+Please note: while I do discuss health, care, and behavioral issues, you should never use this information as a replacement for advice from qualified veterinarians, diagnoses, or recommended treatment regimes.
 If you have any worries about the health of your Pomeranian, your first contact should be your regular vet or, if you don’t yet have one, a vet that works locally.
-Never ignore or avoid treatment and/or advice from your vet because of a piece of information you have read on any website
+Never ignore or avoid treatment and/or advice from your vet because of a piece of information you have read on any website.

 References and Further Reading: